-The company is committed to building a balanced structure of the Board of Directors through good governance.
-The Board members are provided with a specific agenda, by the necessary means of communication used by the company and this should be done by secretary, at least three working days prior to the meetings of the Board of Directors, excluding from that the urgent meetings so that the members may study and discuss the issues well before the meeting, and therefore beneficial to the operations of the company and take appropriate decisions in them because of the effectiveness of meetings of the Board of Directors.
+The Company is committed to building a balanced structure for the Board of Directors through good governance.
+Board members are provided with a specific agenda with the necessary documentation and information through the means of communication used by the company, communication used by the company and this should be done by secretary, at least three working days prior to the meetings of the Board of Directors, excluding from that the urgent meetings so that the members may study and discuss the issues well before the meeting, and therefore beneficial to the operations of the company and take appropriate decisions in them because of the effectiveness of meetings of the Board of Directors.